Clone and Modify an Arduino Mega Schematic in Altium Designer

 A heavily rules-driven PCB design platform for designing industry-standard PCBs.

-Using an Arduino board is a great way to break into electronics design, especially if you have a great idea for a new device, but you don’t have the time to learn the finer points of PCB design.
-Arduino boards come pre-packaged with a number of useful features.
-You’ll have a pre-built board that has a small footprint, plenty of digital and analog inputs, USB capabilities, a built-in EEPROM, and MHz clock speed.
+Development boards like Arduino, Raspberry Pi, and BeagleBone are great for breaking into electronics design.
+If you have a great idea for a new device, but you don’t have the time to learn the finer points of PCB design, you can create a prototype and develop code with the Arduino platform.
+You’ll have a pre-built board that has a small footprint, plenty of digital and analog inputs, USB connectivity, a built-in EEPROM, and MHz clock speed.

 These boards are also a good option for startups looking to build decent functional prototypes.
-You can easily add capabilities to these boards with external devices and program them using many languages.
 Eventually, you will need to move on to beta testing a real device, especially if you intend to create a mass-produced device.
-This is where the drawbacks of Arduino become apparent, and you’ll need to start building your own PCB that goes beyond the capabilities of Arduino boards.
+Once you’re ready to modify an Arduino board, you’ll need design software that can take the existing design files and import them into your PCB design tools.

 - Using an Arduino board on its own or in concert with your custom PCB is a great way to start developing a new IoT device.

 - Using an Arduino board is a great way to start prototyping your new product and experimenting with new features.
 You’ll want to complement the existing features with new functions and components.

 - Newer Arduino models are production-grade, meaning you can develop your embedded code on an Arduino prototype and deploy it on a professional Arduino platform.